 US Expat Tax Deadlines

 Most US expats don’t owe taxes because of the Foreign Income Exclusion and Foreign Tax Credit.
-But if you do owe taxes, it needs to be paid by May 17.
+But if you do owe taxes you’ll need to file by April 18th.

 When it comes to FILING US taxes, many American expats need to do this.
 You are granted an automatic 2-month extension that allows you to hold off filing until June 15.
 This means Americans abroad have some more time to report their worldwide income to the IRS.